Ghoonghats and Ghagras

 The studio, situated in Naigaon, a suburb at the north tip of Bombay, was nearly a two-hour journey from the city.
 I often wondered how the cast and crew had time for anything else with the long travel times for their 12-hour shooting shifts.
 Naigaon, offering cheaper rentals and a fresher landscape for outdoor scenes, had been chosen due to the high demand and overpriced studios in the city.
 Though it now hosts several studios, Sphere Origins was the first to construct their set, which was then, and still is to a degree, surrounded by green pastures and cowsheds.

 Shooting remotely comes with its own challenges.
 Public transportation was virtually nonexistent, as were streetlamps for night driving.
 As a junior crew member, I hesitated to request the use of a production vehicle.
 For my many visits, I’d opt for the local train to the Naigaon station, followed by an overpriced, non-negotiable auto-rickshaw ride.
 While the journey there was straightforward, getting an auto back to the station was tricky.
 It was tough to locate one passing on the Mumbai-Ahmedabad highway that ran parallel to the studio.
-At times I’d wait for up to an hour, thumb out, hoping someone would give a lift.
-Its hilarious now to remember once paying 300 Rupees to share an auto-rickshaw with four fisherwomen and their baskets; the only time I’ve squeezed into the front seat with the auto-driver, both of us holding on for dear life.

 Most TV show sets are typically housed within large, enclosed studio floors – mundane warehouse-looking buildings that are transformed into the interiors of royal havelis and sleek bungalows.
 The studio floor becomes the primary shooting spot for a show, remaining its premises throughout the show’s run.

 The Balika Vadhu set, fictionally known as Kalyani Devi’s haveli, stood for eight years, only to be dismantled and replaced in 2016 by the home of another fictional family.
-Ironically, I later discovered the floor was used for another soap of mine – Devanshi on Colors; Unfortunately, Devanshi shut down before I could verify this in-person.
+Ironically, I later discovered the floor was used for another soap of mine – Devanshi on Colors.
+Unfortunately, Devanshi shut down before I could verify this in-person.

-Apart from the haveli shooting floor, I believe two floors were used as warehouses to stock props and costumes.
-Next to the rows of shooting floors, the studio had the standards of typical filming locations: a hospital, temple, courtroom, prison, marketplace, and a few single-story houses of smaller scale.
 Unlike our grand haveli built on a soundstage, most of these tertiary locations were permanent structures due to their usability in shows of all formats and genres.
 One, in particular, that remains vivid in my memory is a Kutch-haveli used in Star Plus’ Gulaal.
 I wonder if this bungalow found utility amongst subsequent serials, or if was demolished for a newer structure.

 When scenes were penned to take place outside of the ‘haveli’, our production crew of 100-odd folks transformed these other studio areas to represent dusty village of Jaitsar.
 I recall taking my family for a studio tour during one of their Bombay visits.
 Owing to no shoot scheduled at the haveli set, we spent much of the day at ‘Gauri’s parents’ home’, one of the single-story houses mentioned in the previous paragraph.